gradlab/lsarp_gwas/README.md

 This pipeline uses a snakemake profile to interact with the slurm job submission system on ARC.

-Template config file to be stored in `$HOME/.config/snakemake/slurm/config.yaml`:
+Template config file can be stored in `$HOME/.config/snakemake/slurm/config.yaml` or working directory:

 ```
 restart-times: 3